-The Simpson Lecture
+The Simpson Professor

 The George Simpson Visiting Professor is a position open to distinguished international architectural practitioners and thinkers.